BlackMages/ToS-Addons/fpssavior/README.md

 Challenge Mode got revamped with the introduction of Episode 13-2.
 The content has so many mobs such that the old setting of SetDrawMonster (and possibly also SetDrawActor) became obsolete.
 In this version we introduce a way to change the SetDrawMonster value through the following command:
 - /fs_draw_mon [integer]

+We also implement a way to change SetDrawActor using the following command:
+- /fs_draw_pl [integer]

-We also implement a way to change SetDrawActor using the command /fs_draw_pl [integer], but we fail to notice any changes from the game visual.
+but we fail to notice any changes from the game visual.
 Any info on what this value affect is appreciated.

 **-v2.4.4**